evan06alam/Import-SQL-into-a-Database-using-PHP-7/README.md

 Step 5: That's IT.
 Then Just Wait and See the Progress.

 # Screenshots
-Screen One: Input Destination Database Settings & Dump (.sql) File to Import:
+<br>Screen One: Input Destination Database Settings & Dump (.sql) File to Import:
 ![First Screen](https://raw.githubusercontent.com/evan06alam/Import-SQL-into-a-Database-using-PHP-7/master/first_screen.png)
-Screen Two: Pressing Submit Button, Progress screen will be like this one.
+<br>Screen Two: Pressing Submit Button, Progress screen will be like this one.
 Any Exception found in your dump file, This screen will show you with line number.
 ![Second Screen](https://raw.githubusercontent.com/evan06alam/Import-SQL-into-a-Database-using-PHP-7/master/second_screen.png)
-Screen Three: This is final Screen when Import completed Successful.
+<br>Screen Three: This is final Screen when Import completed Successful.
 And you can back to new import with back button
 ![Final Screen](https://raw.githubusercontent.com/evan06alam/Import-SQL-into-a-Database-using-PHP-7/master/final_screen.png)

 # Hope you will enjoy :)